 |July 2018||July 04 – September 28||June 15|

-October term 2017: We have some seats available for intermediate classes.
+January term 2018: We have some seats available.

 The application deadline for students wishing to study for just a single term (3 months) is two weeks before the start of classes.
 But deadline is subject to change without announcement depending on the number of applicants.
 Please contact us in advance. —Note: this is also the deadline if you are already in Japan with working visa or spousal visa.
 You can apply online or, if you prefer, you can download and print out an application from our forms page and send to us.